emiliah3647/Pokemon-adventure-project/Giacomo-defeat.md

 it's hard to explain but he gives you the dark badge!

-the director of this operation,cassiopeia,gives you some points for helping and sends over a member to give you some supply for your quest!
+the director of this operation,cassiopeia, gives you some points for helping and sends over a member to give you some supply for your quest!

 [onto the next member we go!](Mela-fight.md)